rsvim/rsvim/DEVELOPMENT.md

 ### Test

 1. To run all test cases, please use `cargo nextest run`.
-2. To run all test cases with full backtrace and logging message, please use `RUST_BACKTRACE=full RUST_LOG=trace cargo nextest run --no-capture`.
+2. To run all test cases with full backtrace and logging message, please use `RUST_BACKTRACE=full RSVIM_LOG=trace cargo nextest run --no-capture`.
 3. To run a specific test, please use `cargo nextest run [TEST]`.
 4. To list all test cases, please use `cargo nextest list`.